Rhubarb Companion Plants (and Bad Companion Plant for Rhubarb)

 Brassicas

-Companion planting rhubarb with brassicas offers a range of benefits that enhance both plant groups.
 Rhubarb is a natural deterrent, repelling pests like cabbage worms and aphids that often plague brassicas.
-In return, brassicas can benefit from the nitrogen-rich soil provided by rhubarb, which aids in their growth and development.
+In return, brassicas can benefit from the nitrogen-rich soil provided by rhubarb.
 The shading effect of rhubarb leaves also helps protect young brassica seedlings from intense sunlight, preventing premature bolting.

 Legumes

-Companion planting rhubarb with legumes offers several benefits.
+Companion planting rhubarb with legumes has a few benefits.
 Rhubarb’s natural pest-repelling properties help deter pests that can harm legumes, such as bean beetles and aphids.
 Meanwhile, legumes, as nitrogen-fixing plants, enrich the soil with nitrogen, providing a valuable nutrient source for rhubarb’s growth.

 Strawberries